armhold/justaddwater/readme.md

  * $ git clone git@github.com:armhold/justaddwater.git

 If you're using Facebook logins you'll need to first [create your app on Facebook](https://developers.facebook.com/apps).

-(Note that it's helpful during debugging to set your site URL to "localhost:8080" and domain to "localhost"; once you've got it working locally you can change these settings to the real values).
+Note that it's helpful during debugging to set your site URL to "localhost:8080" and domain to "localhost"; once you've got it working locally you can change these settings to the real values.

 Once you've done that and generated an App ID and API key, you can add those values to `FacebookOAuthPage.java`.